Xertica-Soluciones/virtual-career-center/README_ENGLISH.md

 This repository contains the files needed to deploy the application to Kubernetes.
 Follow the steps below to apply all the deployment files.

-To obtain the installation files, contact support via CLI.
+To obtain the installation files, contact support.

 ## File Structure